launchscout/elixirconf_2022_livestate/live_state.md

   * `init/3` to build initial state
   * `handle_event/3` to handle events
     * returns new state
-    * optionally dispatches client events
+    * optionally returns events to be dispatched on the client side
   * optional: `handle_message` for PubSub

 ---